 People teaching you

 Continuing professional registration in social work is predicated on continuing professional development, which this programme and its pathways offer.
-The DoH has directed that social workers demonstrate their competence in a range of areas covered in the curricula of this programme.
+The Dept of Health has directed that social workers demonstrate their competence in a range of areas and these are addressed in the curricula of this programme.